 To be successful in the strategic development and growth of the Symphony’s Planned Giving program, the Gift Planning Officer will possess:

-- Minimum of 3 years of planned giving experience with demonstrated success in developing a strategic direction and delivering results to a planned giving program
+- Minimum of 3 years of fundraising experience with a focus in planned giving and/or major gifts with demonstrated success in developing a strategic direction and delivering results to a planned giving or major gifts program

 - Demonstrated track record of cultivating, soliciting, and closing leadership and major gifts

 - Astuteness when dealing with accountants, lawyers, wealth management consultants, and other professional advisors to facilitate bequests, insurance, and gifts of marketable securities

 - Excellent understanding of complex planned giving vehicles such as bequests, charitable remainder trusts, donor advised funds, life insurance, annuities, gifts of stock, etc.

 - University education or equivalent work experience